chrisglein/chrisglein.github.io/heroes-beware/rules.md

 | 4 invader cards | 4 invader cards | 5 invader cards |
 | 1 event card | 2 event cards | 2 event cards |

-**It’s possible to create 3 decks at setup with the ROUND I, II, II cards.
+<mark>It’s possible to create 3 decks at setup with the ROUND I, II, II cards.
 Update these instructions for that.
-As is this section lacks mention of shuffling old invaders/events (if needed).**
+As is this section lacks mention of shuffling old invaders/events (if needed).</mark>

 Draw and reveal one card from of the invasion deck.
-If that card is an invader (**TODO: Invader cards should have a map icon**) also draw a card from the map deck.
+If that card is an invader (<mark>TODO: Invader cards should have a map icon</mark>) also draw a card from the map deck.

 The invader card defines who is invading the dungeon and the map card describes how they will move through the dungeon.